wodo-platform/wodo-nodejs-persistence/README.md

 You need to run this command in the project root directory where docker-compose.yaml file resides.
 You can keep your console running and continue development on other consoles.

-To validate MySql istance, run the following commands.
-It let you open a mysql command line session in the running docker container.
+To validate MySql instance, run the following commands.
+It lets you open a mysql command line session in the running docker container.
 First find out your running MySQL docker container name

 ```bash
 docker ps
 ```
 From the command output, copy the container name.
 In the sample case, it is "wodo-nodejs-persistence_mysqldb_1".
-It is used in the command below to initiate a MySQL command line session.
+The value is used in the command below to instantiate a MySQL command line session.

 ```bash
 docker container exec -it wodo-nodejs-persistence_mysqldb_1 mysql -u root -p
 ```

-Once you are connected to MySql command line, rune the following commands one by one.
+Once you are connected to MySql command line, run the following commands one by one.
 We need to give permission to our new user "wodo" to be able to run "prisma migrate" properly.

 ```bash
 GRANT ALL PRIVILEGES ON *.* to 'wodo'@'%';